 How long has Vermont had a Registry for sex offenders?

 The Vermont Legislature passed the original law that went into effect July 1, 1996.
 Since then, a number of changes have been made to the original statute.
-Click here for the current statutes.
+Please visit this link for the current statutes related to sex offenders.

 Who must register?